2mos/guide/pages/didnt-log-hours.md

 Now the screen turns off when you place the phone face down.
 We'll have to live with this hack till ypt devs fix it rip.

-**Don't forget to inform me in the chat** so that I can add an x hour exception to your name in my journal and not hand out an undeserved warning OR at worst, remove you by mistake.
+**Don't forget to inform in the chat** so that I can add an x hour exception to your name in my journal and not hand out an undeserved warning OR at worst, remove you by mistake.

 You can also follow the steps in the previous section to add study hours